andreaschrader/doi-exercise/README.md

 - but are not very experienced with GitHub repositories so far over all.

 Maybe this is useful for anybody.
+Please note, links used here are as of January, 3rd, 2024 and might not be updated thereafter.

 ## Step 1 - Create an example repository